 14. My parents never put pressure on me.
 My father often told me that my school grades are my grades.
 He said I should take more pride in them than anyone.
 As a result, I felt comfortable to be myself and do my best.
 It was easy to make my parents proud.

 15. My parents always cheered for me.
 Whether I was writing for a newspaper, playing little league, running for office, starting a business, or applying for a new job, they were always rooting for me.
 They showed interest in everything I did and they were always present in my life.
 I still remember my father showing up directly from work cheering for me in his suit on the little league bleachers.
+My parents also appreciated and encouraged my sense of humor and laughed at my impersonations of my teachers.
+They gave me confidence to be funny.

 17. My parents taught me how to be organized, make lists, and be proactive.
 I still make lists as a result of their example.
 Their advice to stay organized and avoid procrastination formed lifetime habits that have served me well.